Zebpay Build is a platform where users can create their own applications for trading like other cryptocurrency trading applications.

 The price should be in a multiple of minimum tick size.

-For example: BTC-AUD pair will have the minimum tick size as 0.01 AUD.
+For example: BTC-INR pair will have the minimum tick size as 0.01 .

 It indicates the amount of base currency required to Bid or Ask against the quote currency.